Flowminder/FlowKit/.github/CONTRIBUTING.md

 We :green_heart: testing and CI.
 We mostly use [pytest](https://docs.pytest.org/en/latest/) for testing the Python parts of the codebase, and [Cypress.io](https://cypress.io) to test our Javascript components.
 You can take a look at our CI pipeline on [CircleCI](https://circleci.com/gh/Flowminder/workflows/FlowKit), [Travis](https://travis-ci.com/Flowminder/FlowKit), and [Cypress](https://dashboard.cypress.io/projects/67obxt/runs) to get a sense of how we test the complete project.

-Because FlowKit includes several components, each one has it's own tests, which usually live in the `tests` subdirectory of the component under the main repo.
+Because FlowKit includes several components, each one has its own tests, which usually live in the `tests` subdirectory of the component under the main repo.

 To run the tests yourself, or start hacking on the code, you'll want to follow the instructions for [setting up a developer environment](https://flowkit.xyz/developer/dev_environment_setup/).